Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 • The distance from the nearest Tokyo Metro Station, the main form of public transportation in the city

-• The direction the apartment faces – South-facing units are the most popular, so they attract higher rents.
-On the contrary, North-facing is cheaper.
+• The direction the apartment faces—South-facing units are the most popular, so they attract higher rents.
+On the contrary, North-facing units are cheaper.

 • Availability of higher-end amenities such as on-site gyms, concierge service, on-site building manager, etc. These are generally considered luxury amenities with corresponding higher rents.